robertgeddis/bitcoin_gold_analysis_project/docs/README.md

 ## 📊 Data Details

-* **Source:** 10 years of daily close price data from the yfinance Python library and 10 years monthly macro economic data from the FRED API.
+* **Source:** 10 years of daily close price market data from the yfinance library and 10 years monthly macro economic data from the FRED API.
-* **Cleaning:** Handled the 'Weekend Gap' for non-Bitcoin market price data by creating both forward filled and synced versions to ensure consistent comparison.
+* **Cleaning:** Handled the 'Weekend Gap' for non-Bitcoin price data by creating both forward filled and synced versions to ensure consistent comparison.
-* **Normalization:** Applied Base-100 indexing to allow for an accurate comparison between a $100k asset (BTC) and a $2k asset (Gold).
+* **Normalization:** Applied Base-100 indexing to allow for an accurate comparison between a $100k (BTC) and a $2k (Gold) asset.

 ---

 ## 📈 Analysis Workflow

-* **Exploratory Analysis:** Plotting the 'Big Picture' to see long-term trends across all market based price metrics.
+* **Exploratory:** Plotting the 'Big Picture' to see long-term trends across all market based price metrics.
-* **Correlations and Trends:** Exploring the relationship between Bitcoin, Gold and macro-economic indexes.
+* **Correlations:** Exploring the relationship between Bitcoin, Gold and macro-economic indexes through heatmaps, Pearson and rolling correlations.
-* **Causality and Forecasting:** Testing relationsips between Bitcoin and macro-economic indexes to test the gold vs stock thesis.
+* **Causality:** Testing relationsips between Bitcoin, Gold and macro-economic indexes through Granger Causality Tests, Impulse Response Functions and Vector Decomposition.

 ---